NikuraCorp/.github/profile/README.md

                  ██║ ╚████║██║██║  ██╗╚██████╔╝██║  ██║██║  ██║    ╚██████╔╝██║  ██║██║ ╚═╝ ██║███████╗███████║
                  ╚═╝  ╚═══╝╚═╝╚═╝  ╚═╝ ╚═════╝ ╚═╝  ╚═╝╚═╝  ╚═╝     ╚═════╝ ╚═╝  ╚═╝╚═╝     ╚═╝╚══════╝╚══════╝

-   ↓ More Info of Partial Nikura Games Team ↓
+   ↓ More info from the small part of Nikura Games team ↓
 ============

 </div>